microsoft/fluentui/packages/web-components/src/label/README.md

 ## **Engineering Spec**

+Due to the cost of associating elements across the shadow DOM boundary the `fluent-label` will not have access to the element it is intended to reference.
+For this reason the `fluent-label` is for visual purposes only.

-fluent-label is a web component implementation of an HTML label element.
-The fluent-label several visual font sizes (small, medium, large) and font weights (regular, semibold).
+The fluent-label has several visual font size (small, medium, large) and font weight(regular, semibold) options.
 The fluent-label also provides appearances for required and disabled states.

 ### Use Case